lbiard/tradeoffs_parus_major/README.md

 - "synchrony" = difference (in days) between the half fall date and the mother's laying date.

 4. Missing data codes: NA

-### DATA-SPECIFIC INFORMATION FOR: `posterior_draws.txt`

-1. Number of variables: 90

-2. Number of cases/rows: 60000
-   Each row correspond to one posterior sample.